AnyBlok/anyblok-book/en/01_discovery/README.md

 # I - Understand AnyBlok

 In this chapter (we hope) you'll start to understand what's [AnyBlok][AnyBlok] its mains features, the current ecosystem.
-How it differ from others products.
+How it differs from others products.

 Motivations and AnyBlok's history, why it was created?

-Finally, we will try to describe who we are, our values and why you should use AnyBlok and what we expected for the future.
+Finally, we will try to describe who we are, our values and why you should use AnyBlok and what we expect for the future.

-If you are in a hurry and wants to give a try or set up a new project quickly without verbose concepts you should skip this section.
+If you are in a hurry and want to give a try or set up a new project quickly without verbose concepts you should skip this section.

 * [What's AnyBlok ?](./01_what_is_it.md)